sachinthadns/SomeApp/README.md

 # SomeApp

 ## How to automatically add a checklist to a pull request.
 1. Add a file called `PULL_REQUEST_TEMPLATE.md` in the root folder of the repository.
+[See this link for more details](https://github.blog/2016-02-17-issue-and-pull-request-templates/)
 2. Add a check list in markdown format
 eg:
 ```